DedUndead/GyroCube-Prototype/hub/README.md

 }
 ```

-The hub sends only one type of JSON string, containing the measurements that arrived via ZigBee:
+The hub sends only one type of JSON string, containing the measurements that have arrived via ZigBee:
 ```js
 {
   side: 0-5,           // Current side